Behdienkhlam: Practices

-During this festival, men make a symbolic gesture of driving away the evil spirits and diseases by beating the roofs of house with bamboo poles.
+During this festival, men make a symbolic gesture of driving away the evil spirits and diseases by beating the roofs of houses with bamboo poles.
 The leading religious figures of the community known as "Daloi" perform religious rites with offerings to ancestors and clans.
-A ritual known as "Cher iung blai" is conducted where in the male tribal members enter a newly built thatched hut of grass and bamboo with spears and kill the demons inside it symbolically.
+A ritual known as "Cher iung blai" is conducted, in which the male tribal members enter a newly built thatched hut of grass and bamboo with spears and kill the demons inside it symbolically.

 A game similar to football called Dad-lawakor is played with a wooden ball.
 Another traditional game played is the Iatan-Bhang, a tussle between two opposing groups of people over a large, stripped wooden log over Wah-eit-nar, a muddy trench with the participants smearing mud on one another.
 The polished logs of wood and bamboo buildings are taken through the neighborhoods and plunged into Aitnar, a central pool of mud on the last day of the festival.
 People dress up and dance to drums around the Aitnar.
 Women do not participate in the dancing and offer sacrificial food to the spirits of their forefathers.